 The cross as a symbol of Christianity and as a central image in people's interpretation of the Gospels is a great example of how the meaning of words have developed over time, disconnecting modern Christianity from its roots in Christ's teaching.
 The "cross" as it is known today was have been completely unknown in Christ time and in the centuries after.
+Jesus only uses this word five times, but he almost certainly didn't mean it in the way we use it today.

 A Stake or Pole